 Notre Dame Cathedral - Paris

 Notre Dame Cathedral is one of the most popular attractions in Paris.
-With its setting on the banks of the River Seine, Notre Dame’s grand architecture is even more beautiful outside, especially on a sunny day and during sunset.
+The majestic cathedral is set on the banks of the River Seine.
+Notre Dame’s grand architecture is even more beautiful outside, especially on a sunny day and during sunset.

 Devastating Fire in 2019